 For more information see our Period Make-up, Hair and Wig Work course.

 The entire body will become your canvas in this 1-week module, where you’ll learn to design and practice body art and airbrushing.
 This is a popular technique for makeup application used in TV light entertainment and special effects.
 To develop this important skill, you’ll get a detailed demonstration of equipment use, cleaning and maintenance and safety procedures along with how to deal with malfunctions.
 You will gain practical experience in airbrushing make-up.
 This module provides a great demonstration of the versatility of make-up.

 For more information see our Body Make-up course.

 This week-long module focuses on theatrical and stage make-up techniques including blocking out eyebrows and creating characters.
-Through the performance art workshop, you’ll get the chance to create your own looks such as those required for ballet, opera and gender change.
+Through the performance art workshop, you’ll get the chance to create your own looks such as those required for the stage and gender change.
 These projects offer a great opportunity to learn authentic industry methods that you can transfer to a professional career in hair and make-up artistry.

 For more information see our Theatre and Performing Arts Make-up course.